jschnab/data-engineering/etl/transform.md

 pandas](https://pandas.pydata.org/pandas-docs/stable/user_guide/10min.html) (it
 will probably take more than 10 minutes), and all of the tutorials listed on the left menu bar.
 These will give you a good overview of pandas capabilities.

+### Exercises

+For these exercises, download this [CSV file](https://www.kaggle.com/jschnab/road-collisions) storing records of road collisions in Cambridge, UK.

+#### Exercise 1

+Read the file into a pandas DataFrame and specify that the column "Date" should be interpreted as a "date" date type.

+#### Exercise 2

+Select accidents that occured between Christmas 2013 and the following New Year.
+Display the date, time, severity, type of vehicles, location and junction details.

+#### Exercise 3

+Select accidents where the number of vehicles was more than 3 and severity "serious" or "fatal".

+#### Exercise 4

+Calculate and display the percentage of missing values per column.

+#### Exercise 5

+Drop all rows where junction details are missing.

+#### Exercise 6

+Calculate the number of vehicles involved in a collision, on average.

+#### Exercise 7

+Calculate the number of accidents in each severity class.

+#### Exercise 8

+Calculate the average number of vehicles involved in an accident for each severity class.